awi-response/darts-nextgen/docs/dev/arch.md

 }
 ```

+!!! tip "Pre-Deprecation warning"

+    It is planned to switch from our custom structure to huggingface model accessors.

 ## API paradigms

 The packages should pass the data as Xarray Datasets between each other.
 Datasets can hold coordinate information aswell as other metadata (like CRS) in a single self-describing object.